MUnique/OpenMU/docs/Packets/C2-45-AddTransformedCharactersToScope_by-server.md

-# C2 45 - AddTransformedCharactersToScope075 (by server)
+# C2 45 - AddTransformedCharactersToScope (by server)

 ## Is sent when